megalon/nasb-moveset-editor/README.md

 ## 2. Import xNode

+You have two options to install xNode.
+Using Unity's Package Manager, or manual install.

+**Option 1: Package Manager**

-Open the file `Packages/manifest.json` in a text editor, and add the line below at the top of the dependencies list
+Open the file `Packages/manifest.json` in a text editor, and add the following line at the top of the dependencies list

 ```
-"com.github.siccity.xnode": "https://github.com/siccity/xNode.git",
+"com.github.megalon.xnode": "https://github.com/megalon/xNode.git",
 ```
 Save the file, then go back to the Unity window.
 It should start downloading xNode.

+**Option 2: Manual install**

+Download [this zip file of my xNode git repo](https://github.com/megalon/xNode/archive/refs/heads/master.zip) and extract the zip into the Assets folder of your Unity project.

 ## 3. Import NASB Moveset Editor